How To Choose Best Type of Utility Knife

 While manual and auto-retractable blades are commendable in their own right, so is the folding utility knife.

-With a manual utility knife, you must keep it closed when not in use.
+You must keep a manual utility knife closed when not in use.
 With an auto-retractable blade, especially with smart-retracting blades, the pressure must be proper to keep the edge steady for slicing.

 A Foldable utility knife is often considered the best type of EDC utility knife.
 It is shorter than most traditional utility knives and can safely be carried and concealed in any pocket when folded.

-The folding utility blade, when closed, rests safely inside a steel handle.
-Because of its portability, it will also rest snugly in your pocket.
+When closed, the folding utility blade rests safely inside a steel handle.
+Because of its portability, it will also fit snugly in your pocket.

 What are the Best Utility Knife Features?